cyaah/final-project-lhl-rentals/README.md

 1. Fork this repository, then clone your fork of this repository.
 2. Install dependencies using the `bundle install` command in the root.
-3. Create database using the `rails db:migration`.
+3. Create database using the `rake db:schema:load, rake db:setup`.
 4. Update initial Google longitude & latitude using the `rake geocode:all CLASS=User`.
 5. Start the web server using the `rails s` command.
 6. Go to <http://localhost:3000/> in your browser.